 Vintage & Antiqued Frames

 The signs of wear and accumulated patina that antiques have suggest a history, giving them a character you can’t find in their brand new, mass produced equivalent.
-We’ve chosen to resurrect the bygone process of making frames with time honored, pre-industrial joinery, not just glue and nails, then we finish them with the blemishes of age that tell the story of a cherished heirloom that’s already given a century of service.
-For rustic art, vintage photos, historic documents and cherished heirlooms, these frames have a lived-in warmth that will harmonize with them and with the soothing spaces they hang in.
+I’ve chosen the bygone process of making frames with time honored, pre-industrial joinery, not just glue and nails.
+I then finish them with the blemishes of age that tell the story of a cherished heirloom that’s already given a century of service.
+For rustic art, vintage photos, historic documents and cherished heirlooms, these frames have a lived-in warmth that will harmonize with these pieces and with the soothing spaces they hang in.

 The feel of history, but made for you.

-Filling your interiors with vintage pieces may be your ideal, but finding an actual antique frame that suits the art you want to display there is nearly impossible.
+Filling your interiors with vintage pieces may be your ideal, but finding an actual antique frame with well joined corners that suits the art you want to display is nearly impossible.
 You could try a thrift store and there are a handful of antique frame dealers in the world, but finding the size and style you’re looking for is a sometimes very expensive hit-or-miss process.
-For a price comparable to that of a pre-finished factory-produced wood grain frame you can buy in an ordinary custom frame shop, we can make an antiqued frame starting with raw basswood, an even grained hardwood, shaped by a California lumber mill operating since 1926 to a profile you choose from their massive catalog of vintage profiles like coves, ogees, cassettas, reverses and everything in between.
+For a price comparable to that of a pre-finished factory-produced wood grain frame you can buy in an ordinary custom frame shop, I can make an antiqued frame starting with raw basswood shaped by a California lumber mill operating since 1926.
+You choose a profile from their massive catalog of vintage profiles like coves, ogees, cassettas, reverses and everything in between.
 After the moulding is cut to size, your frame’s corners are durably joined with dovetail keys and reinforced with deep splines.
-It may appear to have had a long life, but it’s solid construction won’t show it – in fact, its long life has just begun!
+It may appear to have had a long life, but it’s solid construction won’t show it – in fact, its life as an heirloom has just begun!

-If you choose, we can simulate a frame that’s been well preserved, or we can gently distress it, abrading the wood to simulate common imperfections seen in antique frames like chips and nicks that could have happened when it was moved or bumped into, even the tiny scars left by worms and insects.
+If you choose, we can simulate a frame that’s been well preserved, or we can gently distress to simulate common imperfections seen in antique frames like chips and nicks that could have happened when it was moved or bumped into, even the tiny holes left by worms and insects.
 We use lengths of chain, flails threaded with nuts and bolts, awls and rasps to give your frame the subtle amount of wear you specify.
 On the raw wood that damage isn’t pronounced, but these marks will telegraph through each layer of the finishing process.
 We then apply a concentrated stain that soaks deeper into these abrasions than the rest of the smoothly sanded surface, slightly accentuating them.
 We then rub on 3 or more layers of shellac which simulates a re-finished frame that’s already lived a long life.
-The next stage is the application of an antiquing wash that simulates the dust of ages, a mix of rottenstone (a fine powdered porous rock such as weathered limestone), a gray paint (although it can be antiqued with any color), water and a little glue.
+The next stage is the application of an antiquing wash that simulates the patina of ages.
 As this thin wash is brushed on and scrubbed off, the grey mixture gets caught in the crevices made by distressing, as well as in the in the corners where it would be naturally harder to clean.
 This detail really gives it the warmth of and old piece with stories to tell.
 It’s then given two coats of clear wax and buffed to a dull sheen.

 Don’t forget to check out our antique Dutch black finish here.